by Mario Duarte

 Are you a cultural omnivore?

 …we are betting you are.
 More people are learning about our press and journal than ever.
-Our content is free to read and our pages our ad-free.
+Our content is free to read.
 Our journal is a labor of love that takes money and hard work to keep going.
 If you enjoy reading our journal consider making a small donation.